 - Don’t scrimp on the classroom course – it was intense but, oh so worth it.
 It was by far the most memorable and invaluable component of the whole course.

-While there were a few minor improvements we felt could be made (ahem, the grading flawed grading system), the TEFL.org 140 hour course served us brilliantly and has given us good knowledge to launch into our TEFL teaching careers!
+While there were a few minor improvements we felt could be made the TEFL.org 140 hour course served us brilliantly and has given us good knowledge to launch our TEFL teaching careers!

 For more Teaching English Posts: